wso2/docs-mi/en/docs/learn/examples/protocol-switching/switching-from-tcp-to-https.md

     </soapenv:Body>
 </soapenv:Envelope>
 ```
-In Linux, we can save the above request in a <strong>request.xml</strong> file and use Netcat to send the TCP request.
+In Linux, we can save the above request in a `request.xml` file and use Netcat to send the TCP request.
 ```
 netcat localhost 6060 < request.xml
 ```